Award-BagdesWEBINAR 2024SAVE MORE FOR BIG HOLI CELEBRATIONS!

 Key Responsibility Areas (KRA) & Key Performance Indicators (KPI)

-1. Recruitment and Talent Acquisition
+1. Recruitment and Selection

 Short Description: Ensuring timely and quality hiring processes.

-• Recruitment cost per hire
+• Recruitment Cost Ratio: Cost per hire compared to the budget.

 2. Employee Relations and Engagement

-Short Description: Promoting a healthy work environment.
+Short Description: Promoting a healthy work environment and high morale.

 3. Training and Development